Save Money on Florida Auto Insurance

 - Property Damage Liability

-See Mandatory Insurance
+See Mandatory Insurance for more information.

 The following types of insurance along with the listed minimum coverage are required by state law to drive legally in Florida: